Considered capable of maintaining the administration of President Joko Widodo? Presidential candidate Ganjar Pranowo excels in many surveys - ExBulletin

 Sharing tips is done by every presidential candidate to win the hearts of the Indonesian people to be interested in voting for them.
 A measure of the high level of public interest in the desired presidential candidate is a survey of proposed presidential candidates.

-As reported by Instagram page @newspprs, it is stated that PDI Perjuangan presidential candidate, Ganjar Pranowo appears to be superior based on numerous survey results.
+As reported on the Instagram page @newspprs, said the presidential candidate was a stretcher IDP Perjuangan, Ganjar Pranowo seems superior based on many survey results.

 “The name of the 2024 presidential candidate among the PDIP cadres, Ganjar Pranowo continues to excel in many survey results by various institutions and also for many periods.”
 Write the @newspprs account quoted by Suara Denpasar, Saturday (5/27/2023).